If you wish to receive financial aid (grants, scholarships, work-study and loans), you:

 - changes to financial aid programs made by the federal government or the State of Colorado;

 - a change in your residency status;

-- receipt of outside grants or scholarships;
+- receipt of outside awards, scholarships, employer tuition waivers or payments;

 - less than full-time enrollment.